 Ingredients Lists

-Deciphering the ingredients list on a cosmetic can be very useful.
+Deciphering an ingredients list on a cosmetic can be very useful.
 It can help you:

 • determine how the product is likely to function;